 - Style over substance?

-This 2021 Citroen Dispatch review covers the third-generation model, launched in 2016.
-Completely redesigned from the ground up and based on the Efficient Modular Platform 2 (EMP2) that also underpins the latest Peugeot Expert, Toyota Proace and 2019 Vauxhall Vivaro, this is a modern medium van that's good to drive and has very high payload ratings
+This 2022 Citroen Dispatch review covers the third-generation model, first launched in 2016.
+Completely redesigned from the ground up and based on the Efficient Modular Platform 2 (EMP2) that also underpins the latest Peugeot Expert, Fiat Scudo, Toyota Proace and Vauxhall Vivaro, this is a modern medium van that's good to drive and has very high payload ratings